Foundation 3.0 Strategic Round Tables - Deploying all foundations assets for positive systemic change

 To enable everyone to contribute, participation in the Strategic Round Tables is by invitation only and is restricted to a limited number of participants.

 To ensure high quality in terms of exchange and sharing of experience, the Round Tables target those occupying key strategic decision-making positions within their company (top executives and board members as well as administrators).
-The heads of 40 foundations have actively participated in Foundation 3.0 since the inaugural Round Table in 2013.
+The heads of several dozens of foundations have actively participated in Foundation 3.0 since the inaugural Round Table in 2013.

 In addition to the composition of the group, the format allows participants to benefit from a unique exchange that complements other venues for exchange within the sector.